gsk0007/assignment_5-gsk0007/README.md

 ## Exercise 4 (15 points)
 Write a program that allows the user to type in any one-line question and then answers that question.
 The program will not really pay any attention to the question but will simply read the question line and discard all that it reads.
-It always givesone of the following answers:
+It always gives one of the following answers:

 I'm not sure but I think you will find the answer in Chapter 20.
 That's a good question.